evangboucher/DynaDoc/api.md

 calls to the DynamoDB table.
 DynaDoc provides a isTableActive() method that will return the status of the table as a boolean (True if active, false otherwise).
 */
+dynaTable1.createTable(true).then(function(res) {
+  /*
+  Call was successfull.
+It could take a minute or two for your table to be ready...
+  DynaDoc does not handle this.
+However, once the tables are created, from the schema then they will not be created again and you can instantly use DynaDoc like normal! :)
+  IE. You will have to find a clever way to wait for the table to be created the first time.
+  */
+  console.log('Table has begun creation.");
-dynaTable1.createTable(true); //Returns a promise with response from DynamoDB
+}); //Returns a promise with response from DynamoDB

+/*
-//Now anywhere this file is required, it will represent the DynaDoc client and model for this table. module.exports = dynaTable1;
+Now anywhere this file is required, it will represent the DynaDoc client for this table.
+With all the DyModel features enabled.
+*/
+module.exports = dynaTable1;
 ```